-The Authority notes that natural attrition should be a source of potential efficiencies even within the constraints of the SEQ framework, however the natural attrition of required skills will require replacement.
+The Authority noted that natural attrition should be a source of potential efficiencies even within the constraints of the SEQ Framework, however the natural attrition of required skills will require replacement.

-However, in the absence of a readily available benchmark, the Authority has not sought to attribute quantifiable efficiency gains specifically to labour costs in this review.
-However, the Authority intends to pursue this issue further over the interim period, and an overall target for efficiency gains is discussed further below.
+However, in the absence of a readily available benchmark, the Authority did not seek to attribute quantifiable efficiency gains specifically to labour costs in this review.
+However, the Authority noted it intends to pursue this issue further over the interim period, and an overall target for efficiency gains is discussed further below.

-2008/09 2009/10 2010/11 2011/12 2012/13 Unitywater 4.00% 4.00% 3.60% Australian Energy Regulator 4.90% 3.80% 4.20% 3.90% ABS, Labour Price Index 4.40% 4.38%
+2008/09 2009/10 2010/11 2011/12 2012/13 Unitywater 4.00% 4.00% 3.60% 4.20% 3.90% Australian Energy Regulator 4.90% 3.80% ABS, Labour Price Index 4.40% 4.38%

-Table 46: Comparison of Labour Cost Escalation Indices
+Table 48: Comparison of Labour Cost Escalation Indices